camiloahm/DockerTutorial/4-docker-machine-cloud/README.md

 #Expose cointainer in cloud using docker-machine

-`docker-machine` is a docker tool and is one of the docker mechanism to deploy containers to cloud providers
+`docker-machine` is a docker tool (docker client) and is one of the docker mechanism to deploy containers to cloud providers

 `docker-machine` uses "drivers" to deploy virtual instances in popular cloud providers.
 Every driver depends on a few configurations to work.